chehak123/GirlMeetup/CONTRIBUTING.md

-# Contributing Guidelines
+# Contributing Guidelines :paperclip:

-This documentation contains a set of guidelines to help you during the contribution process.
+This documentation contains a set of guidelines to help you during the contribution process that help begginners:beginner:.
-We are happy to welcome all the contributions from anyone willing to improve/add new scripts to this project.
+We are happy :blush: to welcome all the contributions from anyone willing to improve/add new scripts to this project.
 Thank you for helping out and remember, No contribution is too small.

-# Submitting Contributions👩‍💻👨‍💻
+# Lets start Submitting Contributions 👩‍💻👨‍💻
 Below you will find the process and workflow used to review and merge your changes.

-## Step 0 : Identify what you want to contribute.
+## Step :zero: : Identify what you want to contribute :eyes:
 - If you want to add or change a major feature, create an issue and discuss with the maintainer what you would like to change.
 - If you want to work on an Existing Issues or an Issue that you created, check if anyone is working on that issue.
 - If no one is working on the issue, just comment and start working on it otherwise wait for the Issue to be assigned to you.
 ![IssuesDemo](public/image/issues.jpg)

-## Step 1 : Fork the Project
+## Step :one: : Fork the Project  🚀
 - Fork this Repository.
 This will create a Local Copy of this Repository on your Github Profile.
 Keep a reference to the original project in `upstream` remote.
 ```
 $ git clone https://github.com/<your-username>/<repo-name>